 Probably Counting the cost of discipleship

 Probably Parables: lost sheep, lost

 Samaria; Heals and teaches en route through

 Galilee Pharisee and tax collector

-Nisan 8, 33 Bethany Arrives at Bethany six days before
+Nisan 8, 33 Bethany Jesus arrives at Bethany six days

 Nisan 10 Bethany- Barren fig tree cursed; second temple

 Jerusalem, Christ’s authority questioned;

 Mount of Parables of ten virgins, talents;

 Nisan 13 Near and in Arrangements for the Passover